 Applicants will require endorsement from an approved Innovator Founder endorsing body.
-There are some exceptions to this requirement - for example, if you are relying on an endorsement letter issued before the 13th April 2023 for use under innovator visa route or switching from the Start-Up category (if your business idea is the same).
+There are some exceptions to this requirement - for example, if you are switching from the Start-Up category (if your business idea is the same).

 You must show that you have a business idea which is: